Uganda

 Vice President Jessica Alupo

-Government Type Presidential republic
+Government Type Presidential Republic

-Legislature Unicameral – Parliament of Uganda
+Legislature Parliament of Uganda (unicameral)

-Judiciary Supreme Court, Constitutional Court, Court of Appeal, High Court
+Judiciary Supreme Court of Uganda

 Regions of Uganda: